quicwg/multipath/draft-ietf-quic-multipath.md

 ~~~
 {: #fig-path-states title="States of a path"}

-In all bit the "Closed" states, hosts have to track the following information.
+In all but the "Closed" states, hosts have to track the following information.

 - Associated 4-tuple: The tuple (source IP, source port, destination IP,
 destination port) used by the endpoint to send packets over the path.